jakepresent/jakepresent.github.io/index.md

 Variational Autoencoders are a type of neural network that attempts to learn a probability function p(z&#124;x) mapping input data x to a latent space z, as well as a function p(x&#124;z) that does the opposite mapping from a latent space z to the input domain x.
 VAEs have two parts:

-1. They have an Encoder that maps data from an input domain x(images, songs) to a typically smaller vector z that encodes the parameters of a probability distrubiton, typically Gaussian(in this case mean and standard deviation)
+1. They have an Encoder that maps data from an input domain x(images, songs) to a typically smaller vector z that encodes the parameters of a probability distrubiton, typically Gaussian (in this case mean and standard deviation)
 2. They have a Decoder that maps the compressed vector space z back to the input domain x using only the information from the vector.

 Both the encoder and decoder are trained using a combination of two optimization functions.
 One of the constraints encourages the minimization of reconstruction error, which is loosely how the input x differs from its reconstructed counterpart x'.
 The second term is a KL divergence term that encourages the mapping p(z&#124;x) that the encoder learns to fit the same proability distribution p(z), which is typically Gaussian.
 The variational component of VAEs encourages the learning of robust representations that fit the initial data distribution.

 ### 1.3 - Convolutional Neural Networks

 Convolutional Neural Networks (CNNs) are deep learning models that employ "convolutional" filters that scan across the domain of an input distrubution to learn a desired output distribution.
 The key component of CNNs is the convolutional filter that moves across the X and Y spatial dimensions of images, computing a dot product at each location.
 These filters learn features that are equivariant (change independent) to translation.
 Images have many features, like eyes or ears in a face dataset, that can be present at any location in an image.
-CNNs allow the sharing of parameters across different the spatial dimensions of data thus lowering the size of the network necessary to learn certain patterns and avoiding all of the problems with having a larger netwrork like slower convergence, overfitting, and slower training time.
+CNNs allow the sharing of parameters across different the spatial dimensions of data thus lowering the size of the network necessary to learn certain patterns and avoiding all of the problems with having a larger network like slower convergence, overfitting, and slower training time.
 We employ convolutional layers in our GANs as well as VAEs to more easily learn representations of the image data.

 ### 1.4 - CycleGAN